bpholden/lickRemoteObserving/README.md

 It should print out a report which indicates that all four tests passed.
 Make sure there are no test failures.

-If there are test failures, email your logfile to `holden@ucolick.org`.
+If there are test failures, email your log file to `holden@ucolick.org`.
 Verbose debug information is logged to the `lickRemoteObserving/logs/` folder.
 Log files are created based on the UTC date.